-The embedded linux based hardware platforms also contains peripherals which do not have the ability to acknowledge their existence to the operating system kernel.
-There must be a way to inform Linux kernel about these hardware peripherals.
+The embedded Linux-based hardware platforms also contain peripherals that do not have the ability to acknowledge their existence to the operating system kernel.
+There must be a way to inform the Linux kernel about these hardware peripherals.

-The Linux kernel contains thousands of device drivers and during the boot-up process, the kernel should know which non-discoverable hardware devices are connected with your embedded Linux based system.
-The question is how does the kernel find the details of the connected hardware devices?
+The Linux kernel contains thousands of device drivers, and during the boot-up process, the kernel should know which non-discoverable hardware devices are connected to your embedded Linux-based system.
+The question is, how does the kernel find the details of the connected hardware devices?
 The answer is the device tree.

 A device tree is a tree data structure that provides information about the connected hardware devices that are not discoverable themself and other on-chip peripherals of an SoC.
 Some of the automatically non-discoverable on-chip peripherals are I2C, UART, SP, ethernet, etc. On the contrary, the USB device has the capability or intelligence to inform its presence to the operating system dynamically.

 DT describes these devices using a special hardware description language.
 It decides which drivers to initialize and configure the device parameters such as registers addresses and IRQs.
 A DT source is combined with the Device Tree Blob and combines with the kernel during the embedded hardware booting process.
 The bootloader also loads the Device Tree Blob into RAM memory along with the Kernel and it runs before the kernel.
 In short, DT manages hardware resources of embedded Linux based systems.